Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Tomatoes are very versatile and are the base of many autumnal dishes.
 If you find yourself with a glut of tomatoes at the end of the season, why not try batch cooking a basic tomato sauce, adding garlic and onions for extra flavour and added health benefits and freeze it and use throughout the winter.

 Freezer friendly tomato sauce: Fry some chopped onions and garlic in olive oil, then add your chopped, ripe tomatoes (skin, seeds and all) and any herbs you like.
+Here’s how to freeze fresh herbs.
 Cook it all together until the tomatoes release all of their delicious juices.
 Let your sauce cool down and portion it into freezer bags.

 Top tip: Lay your bags of tomato sauce flat before you freeze them.
 This makes it far easier store if you have limited freezer space.